 Following the format of the 3rd semester for “option A” students, this 3rd semester for “option C” is structured in five blocks (+ the “induction month”), characterised by (i) an important focus on emerging countries (and the related changes in terms of national and international economic policies) and (ii) by the emphasis on the intersections between development concerns, knowledge and innovation policies, and macroeconomic and financial regulations.
 The participation of professionals, (from private institutions and researchers with experience in the field) is an important feature of the framework.

 The first block deals with “Macroeconomic and development policies”.
-It comprises three courses:
+It comprises four courses:

 - “International macroeconomics” (by D. Lang) which is a common course for students taking options B and C (see the above description).
 All “option B” students will automatically be integrated with the second year level (which complements the courses taught in Berlin during the first year).

-- “Development, institutions and poverty” will be taught by J.-P. Cling (Former Professor, Ministry of Foreign Affairs of France).
+- “Development, institutions and poverty” will be taught by J.-P. Cling and L.Cano (Former Professor, Ministry of Foreign Affairs of France, associate professor at Paris 13).
 This course analyses the interactions between the extension of globalisation, lack of convergence between developed and developing countries and the overall rise in poverty.
 The main aim is to provide the students with theoretical and empirical knowledge on the subjects studied and to provide critical skills on the research approach to development economics.
 It should provide training in the use and understanding of a range of empirical sources of information, and critical evaluation of different approaches to economic development.
 Half of the course course is dedicated to oral presentation and discussion to develop students’ analytical and critical skills.
 The topics studied includes: poverty and inequality, trade, development and poverty, education, employment and the informal sector, development aid and impacts evaluation, Bretton Wood Institutions and global governance.

 The main objective of the course is to provide students with up to date theoretical knowledge about the development process, empirical insight about trajectories of emerging economies and an excellent understandong of the current structure of the world economy.
 Three of the courses in this module will be taught by researchers at the French agency for development (AFD): The first two lectures will be devoted to the presentation of two add-ons of the GEMMES (GEneralized Monetary Multisectoral Macrodynamics for the Energy Shift) project.
 The GEMMES project is based on the macroeconomic model of Keen (1995), it departs from conventional equilibrium-type modelling paradigm by proposing a stock-flow consistent model drove by phenomenological functions in a dynamical system.
 This model of financial instability has various extensions that provide numerous different implications in terms of public policies, among them: (i) a climate feedback add-on, where today’s CO2 emission increases temperature and lowers future’s worldwide output; (ii) a multisectoral version that gives the modelling background for the energy shift scenarios with an application for Brazil.
 The third lecture will overview the main theories of economic development and the issue of aid effectiveness.
 The first part will be dedicated to highlighting the classical and contemporary models of development and their critiques.
 The second part will focus on the definitions of aid, the debate on selectivity, as well as the implications of a potential scaling up.